lucaslehnert/rewardpredictive/README.md

 ## Installation and Running Code

-To run the jupyter notebooks and reproduce the simulations, first clone the repository and install the required
+To run the jupyter notebooks and reproduce the simulations, first clone the repository, create a python 3.7 virtual environment, and install the required
 dependencies:

 ```